Transfer Credit

 3. Courses are considered equivalent when the prefix and the last three numerical digits of the course number are the same.

-4. Courses not considered equivalent may be accepted for transfer credit at the discretion of the departmental chairperson.
+4. Courses not considered equivalent may be accepted for transfer credit at the discretion of the department chairperson.

-5. All grades earned at other institutions whose accrediting agency is included on the UWF list of approved accrediting agencies are entered on a student's record at the time of transfer exactly as earned.
+1. All grades earned at other institutions whose accrediting agency is listed on the list of UWF approved accrediting agencies are entered on a student's record at the time of transfer exactly as earned.
 Such grades are averaged separately from grades earned at UWF and are not considered in the UWF GPA.

-5. Applicants with credits from institutions whose accrediting agency is not included on the UWF list of approved accrediting agencies or an institution that participates in Florida's SCNS at the time the credits were earned may petition the Office of Undergraduate Admissions for a re-evaluation of the credits earned at such institutions.
-In order to be eligible to submit a petition, an applicant must have earned a minimum of 20 credits at UWF with a cumulative UWF Grade Point Average (“GPA”) of at least 2.0.
+2. Applicants with credits from institutions whose accrediting agency is not included on the list of UWF-approved accrediting agencies at the time the credits were earned may petition the Office of Undergraduate Admissions for a re-evaluation of the credits earned at such institutions.
+In order to be eligible to submit a petition, an applicant must have earned a minimum of 20 credits at UWF with a cumulative UWF GPA of at least 2.0.

 Transfer of Credit for Matriculated Students